 While you won’t find Kelly Slater or Mick Fanning in the lineup, the ISA draws some of the hottest up-and-coming talent from Central and South America and indeed the world.
 And it all goes down at a primo beach break known for its heavy, board snapping tubes and vertical launch pads.
 Beyond the action, attending the event promises a grand time in many other ways.

-Playa Jaco is the closest beach to the capital San Jose and is one of the most visited coastal destinations in Costa Rica.
+Playa Jaco is the closest beach to the capital San Jose.
+It is one of the most visited coastal destinations in Costa Rica.
 The beach is a 2.5 mile (4 km) strip which offers world renowned surfing and quite a bit more.
 Much like Costa Rica’s metropolitan areas, Jaco offers most services to make travelers of all stripes comfortable.
 Moreover, there is an abundance of surf shops, hotels and restaurants, catering to budget nomads as well as those seeking a bit of luxury.

 It’s a perfect spot to host the ISA World Surfing Games.
 With 100 member nations, including the most recent Iran, the ISA does a remarkable job of bringing the international surfing community together.
 It is looking very likely that surfing will make its debut at the 2020 Olympic Games in Tokyo, and the ISA is a big reason why.